michaeljclark/michaeljclark.github.io/index.md

 - `rax` - translator temporary register
 - `rcx` - translator temporary register

+_Indirect call acceleration_

+Indirect calls through function pointers cannot be statically translated as the target address of translated code cannot be known at the time of translation. rv8 employs a trace cache which is a hashtable of guest program counters to translated code addresses.
+This is slow to lookup as it requires saving registers and calling into C++ code.
+To accelerate indirect calls through function pointers, a small assembly stub first looks up a direct mapped L1 translation cache, and falls back to a slower translation cache miss path that saves registers and calls into the translator C++ code to populate the L1 translation cache so that the next indirect call can be accelerated.

+_Inline caching_

+Returns also make use of the L1 translation cache, however any procedure call that is made inside of a hot trace can be inlined and to do so the translator maintains a call stack.
+Upon reaching an inlined procedures `RET` (_jalr zero, ra_) instruction, the link register is compared against the callers kown return address and if it matches, control flow continues along the return path.
+In the case that the function is not inlined, the regular L1 translation cache is used to lookup the address of the translated code.

 _Sign extension versus zero extension_

 In addition to the register allocation problem, rv8 has to make